ORCID/orcid-member-services/USER_SETTINGS_SERVICE.md

 - login: The user email
 - password: The user password
-- authorities: The authorities the user should have, by default, they should be `ROLE_USER` and `CONSORTIUM_LEAD`.
+- authorities: The authorities the user should have; all users should have `ROLE_USER`, users who should have access to add/edit affiliations should also have `ASSERTION_SERVICE_ENABLED`
-- salesforceId: The ID of the member that the user is associated with
+- salesforceId: The Salesforce ID of the member organization that the user is associated with

-If the request is successful, server will return the new user information as follows:
+Response:

 ```json
 {